-Password security is an important part of general IT security where passwords are is use.
-For OS X passwords are still much more widely used than other methods for account access.
-While there are other authentication and authorization methods for access from an OS X computer to organizational services, console access to the Mac is probably done using a password.
+Password security is an important part of general IT security where passwords are in use.
+For macOS passwords are still much more widely used than other methods for account access.
+While there are other authentication and authorization methods for access from an macOS computer to organizational services, console access to the Mac is probably done using a password.
 This section contains password controls.